-Continuing its ongoing commitment to reducing carbon emissions, the Labour government of South Australia has proposed electric vehicle incentives for consumers.
+Continuing its ongoing commitment to reducing carbon emissions, the Labour government of South Australia has proposed electric vehicle incentives (EV Incentives) for consumers.
 The proposal would create the first government electric vehicle incentives in Australia.
 While the announcement drew praise from many industry leaders and consumers, others are not convinced.
 Labour promises that the changes will take place if the party wins the March 2018 elections.

 Many factors come into play when a government announces new proposals.
-In this case, car manufacturers and consumers are two important groups that sometimes have opposing views.
-Readers and commenters on automotive websites offer their own compelling ideas.
+In this case, car manufacturers and consumers are two essential groups that sometimes have opposing views.
+Readers and commenters on automotive websites offer their compelling ideas.
 With upcoming state elections, voters with other priorities – such as school funding – could influence the outcome and even derail the incentives.

 If Labour wins the South Australian election and the incentives take effect, the impact would be felt in three ways: